 Your physical and emotional health is important and looking after them will ensure you get the most out of university life.
-As a Surrey student, you are fortunate in having easy access to health and wellbeing services, and we encourage you to take advantage of them.
+We provide easy access to health and wellbeing services, and we encourage you to take advantage of them.

 Centre for Wellbeing

-The Centre for Wellbeing is here to support your health, emotional and psychological wellbeing so that you can reach your full potential during your time at Surrey.
+The Centre for Wellbeing is available to support your health, emotional and psychological wellbeing so that you can reach your full potential during your time at Surrey.
+Support available includes:

 - Mental health support